sowbug/keycad/README.md

 You'll then have to go into the KiCad user interface (Preferences -> Manage Symbol Libraries) and add the libraries you copied to your global symbol libraries list.
 Next, you should go to (Preferences -> Manage Footprint Libraries) and "add existing library to table" for the `keebio/Keebio-Parts.pretty` and `daprice/keyswitches.pretty` directories.
+Use the suggested nicknames for these items because the code relies on them!

 The first time you run `./do_it`, you'll get some errors from Python libraries that haven't been updated for Python 3.
 Look at the error messages and then